- What is ChatGPT?

 What is the long-term impact of language models on the web search industry?

 The development of language models and the integration of conversational AI into Google and Bing is one of the most significant developments in the history of web search.
 These tools have the potential to revolutionise how people look for answers to questions and find products/services.
+For SEOs, learning how to optimise content for ai search is now a critical step in adapting to this change.

 Some people, including Gmail creator Paul Buchheit, have claimed that the arrival of conversational AI signals the end of search engine result pages (SERPs) as we know them.
 The ability of ChatGPT to understand complex questions and give clear, concise answers in a matter of seconds could be a major time-saver for many.